Rampant drug abuse is a threat to both individuals and society as a whole.

-Narcotics Control Bureau (NCB) is a top agency enacted to fight drug trafficking and save the lives who become addicted to the drug by controlling illegal drug trafficking.
+The Narcotics Control Bureau (NCB) is the top agency enacted to combat drug trafficking and save the lives of people addicted to drugs.
+The NCB aims to control illegal drug trafficking.

-Article 47 of The Indian Constitution is a directive principle of state policy, in which states can consider things while making policies.
-It also helps to run an administration.
+Article 47 of The Indian Constitution is a directive principle of state policy in which states can consider things while making policies.
+The article helps to run an administration.

-Because of this directive principle of state policy, the state has to prohibit the consumption of intoxicating drugs which are harmful to health except for medicinal drugs.
+Because of this directive principle of state policy, the state has to prohibit the consumption of intoxicating drugs harmful to health except for medicinal drugs.

-As India is a member of different treaties of the United Nations related to the prohibition of intoxication of drugs which are:
+India is a member of the following treaties of the United Nations related to the prohibition of intoxication of drugs:

 - Convention on Narcotics Drugs, 1961